michaelcolletti/terminal-everywhere/README.md

 # 🖥️ Cloud Terminal Project

-> A memory-safe cloud terminal emulator built with Ghostty and Zig
+> A memory-safe cloud terminal emulator built with Ghostty and Zig.
+The Mac build is an absolute delight.
+> Go here for more details: [Ghostty](https://ghostty.org/) Dig the repo [here](https://github.com/ghostty-org/ghostty)

 <details>
 <summary>Table of Contents</summary>